Hawaii's weather makes a perfect recipe for anuenue (rainbow) sightings across the Islands.

 Orange: lava flows

-On Hawaii Island, witness the mesmerizing orange lava lake of Kilauea in Hawaii Volcanoes National Park.
+On Hawaii Island, witness the mesmerizing orange lava lake of Kilauea in Hawaii Volcanoes National ParkOpens external link to page that may not meet accessibility guidelines.
 From the safe distance of a trail overlook, you might see the bright molten lava, which is even more stunning after hearing tales of the volcano goddess Pele.
 (The visitor center can tell you more.)
 Admire artists’ depictions of Pele in Pahoa on the island’s northeastern tip, with a beautiful mural outside The Pahoa Village Museum and the unique exhibits of Pahoa Lava Zone Museum.
-And after a day of exploring some of Hawaii’s most awe-inspiring places, you just might find yourself inspired to imbibe on an iconic lava flow cocktail, found at restaurants and bars statewide.
+And after a day of exploring some of Hawaii’s most awe-inspiring places, you just might find yourself inspired to imbibe on an iconic lava flow cocktailOpens external link to page that may not meet accessibility guidelines, found at restaurants and bars statewide.
 They’re best paired with watching a bright orange sunset over the ocean horizon.

 Admire Hawaii’s state flower, the yellow hibiscus, at gardens across the Islands.